Scale-Invariant Regret Matching and Online Learning with Optimal Convergence: Bridging Theory and Practice in Zero-Sum Games: Introduction

 The variant that we propose, coined \emph{increasing regret extra-gradient predictive regret matching$^+$}, or $\IREGPRMplus$ for short, maintains the basic invariance that the regret vector is nondecreasing (\Cref{fig:decreasingregs}, light blue lines on the middle and right plots).
 It does so through a judicious shift in the predicted regret vector, computed by solving a certain one-dimensional optimization problem; we show that this can be done exactly in linear time (\Cref{sec:gamma}), so the per-iteration complexity of $\IREGPRMplus$ is on par with $\RM$ and its variants.
 Furthermore, as the name suggests, $\IREGPRMplus$ also makes use of an extra-gradient step to come up with the next prediction in each step.
 It should be noted that $\IREGPRMplus$ is an instantiation of a more general family that we introduce, namely $\IRPRMplus$. $\IRPRMplus$ is parameterized by a sequence of predictions, and is compatible with the usual online learning framework.

 From a technical standpoint, the key fact about $\IREGPRMplus$ is that it satisfies a certain \emph{RVU bound} (per~\Cref{def:RVU}).
-This property was introduced by~\citet{Syrgkanis15:Fast} and has been at the heart of designing faster no-regret dynamics in games.
+This property was crystallized by~\citet{Syrgkanis15:Fast} and has been at the heart of designing faster no-regret dynamics in games.
 While algorithms such as optimistic $\FTRL$ and optimistic $\MD$ have this property, we establish that $\IREGPRMplus$ is the first parameter-free, scale-invariant algorithm that admits a certain RVU-type bound (\Cref{th:rvu}).
-In turn, this suffices to show that $\IREGPRMplus$ has the coveted $T^{-1}$ rate (\Cref{cor:1/T}), which is optimal among algorithms performing uniform averaging~\citep{Daskalakis15:Near}.
-Furthermore, we show that $\IREGPRMplus$ has $T^{-1/2}$ (best-)iterate convergence (\Cref{cor:lastiterate-rm}), making it the first parameter-free, scale-invariant algorithm with this property; among other reasons, this is important because the last iterate often converges significantly faster than the average, as we demonstrate in~\Cref{sec:exp}.
+In turn, this suffices to show that $\IREGPRMplus$ has both the coveted $T^{-1}$ average-iterate---which is optimal among algorithms performing uniform averaging~\citep{Daskalakis15:Near}---as well as $T^{-1/2}$ (best-)iterate convergence (\Cref{cor:iregpcfr}), making it the first parameter-free, scale-invariant algorithm with this property; among other reasons, this is important because the last iterate often converges significantly faster than the average, as we demonstrate in~\Cref{sec:exp}.

 Our second, more conceptual contribution is to bridge the regret matching family with more traditional gradient-based algorithms in optimization.
-Specifically, our analysis reveals a tight connection between $\IREGPRMplus$ and an adaptive version of optimistic gradient descent that we introduce ($\AdOGD$, \Cref{sec:AdOGD}).
+Specifically, our analysis (\Cref{sec:gdasrmplus}) reveals a tight connection between $\IREGPRMplus$ and an adaptive version of optimistic gradient descent that we consider ($\AdOGD$).
 The key idea behind $\AdOGD$ is a learning rate sequence that adapts based on the misprediction error.
-We show that $\AdOGD$ enjoys an RVU-type bound similar to the one we obtain for $\IREGPRMplus$ (\Cref{theorem:RVU-adOGD}), which again leads to the optimal $T^{-1}$ rate for the average strategies (\Cref{cor:opt-AdOGD}) together with $T^{-1/2}$ iterate convergence (\Cref{cor:lastiterate}).
+We find that $\AdOGD$ enjoys an RVU-type bound similar to the one we obtain for $\IREGPRMplus$ (\Cref{theorem:RVU-adOGD}), which again leads to the optimal $T^{-1}$ rate for the average strategies (\Cref{cor:opt-AdOGD}) together with $T^{-1/2}$ iterate convergence (\Cref{cor:lastiterate}).
 What is more, our experiments reveal that $\AdOGD$ performs, for the most part, on par with $\IREGPRMplus$.
 To our knowledge, $\AdOGD$ is the first gradient descent-type algorithm that closely matches the state of the art in zero-sum extensive-form games.
 From a conceptual standpoint, this demystifies the effectiveness of $\RM$ and its variants relative to more traditional approaches in optimization.